 In that tournament, all the rules were the same except none of the players were allowed to castle.
 How unique thought was it to conduct a Tournament like this.
 Moreover, it was the first of its kind.
 All the top chess players were selected to play in this tournament.
 Do you know what the stats came out of this tournament?

-Out of 27 games only 3 ended in a draw.
+Out of 27 games, only 3 ended in a draw.
 That is 89% decisive games.
-Rest 24 games ended in a decisive way and gave strong fighting.
-Not only the players enjoyed this game, the spectators as well enjoyed.
+The rest 24 games ended in a decisive way and gave strong fighting.
+Not only the players enjoy this game, the spectators as well enjoyed it.

 What is the perfect time to castle in chess?

 The perfect time to castle in chess is generally within the first 10 moves.
 For a beginner castling early is good.
 For advanced chess players, it depends on the situation and position of the chess pieces in the game.